smohamadabedy/CheetSheets/README.md

 # CheetSheets
 <hr/>
-"Contributions are welcome! send your cheetsheets in Pdf or Image format
+"Contributions are welcome! send your cheetsheets in Pdf, Image format, Json or HTML
 <hr/>
 List of Available CheetSheets:
   <ul>